DealingLace/HDAnywhereMHUB-HA/README.md

 ## How It Works

 - Platform Initialization: On setup, the integration makes an API request to the MHUB device to fetch the list of video input and output ports.
 - Entity Creation: For each output port, a media player entity is created in Home Assistant.
-Each entity is assigned a unique name and ID based on the MHUB name and the output ID.
+Each entity is assigned a unique name and ID based on the zone names and the output ID.
-- Media Player Features: Each media player entity supports turning the matrix on/off and selecting video input sources for each output.
+- Media Player Features: Each media player entity supports turning the matrix on/off and selecting available video input sources for each output.
+Currently, there is no way to remove sources from specific media players, like you can in uControl.

 ## Known Limitations